Skip to main content

 United Skies – Regional Solidarity and Stakeholder Synergy for a Safer, Smarter, and Sustainable Future for Aviation

-Senior women leaders in civil aviation from across regions will explore collaborative approaches to advancing global aviation priorities.
-This high-level panel will highlight the importance of regional cooperation, including between States with similar priorities, and strategic engagement with industry stakeholders to enhance safety, foster innovation, and promote sustainable aviation development.
-The session will showcase the growing leadership of women shaping the future of civil aviation worldwide, while examining the role of gender equality as a key enabler of institutional resilience.
+Senior aviation leaders from across regions will explore collaborative approaches to advancing global aviation priorities.
+This high-level panel will highlight the importance of regional cooperation, including between States with similar priorities, and strategic engagement with industry stakeholders to enhance safety, foster innovation, and promote sustainability.
+Through shared experiences and forward-looking dialogue, participants will examine how unified efforts can strengthen institutional resilience and shape a more integrated and responsive aviation ecosystem and chart a forward-looking path for the global aviation sector.
+The session will highlight the contributions of prior CALAF Host administrations and showcase the growing leadership of women at the helm of civil aviation in their States.

 Emerging Litigation Trends in Aviation and Impacts on International Air Law Treaties